Ludwika Wawrzyńska

 Ludwika Wawrzyńska ([luˈdvika vaˈvʐɨj̃ska]; 1908–1955) was a Polish teacher who worked at an elementary school in Warsaw.
 On February 8, 1955 she rescued four children from a burning house where they had been locked by their parents as they were leaving for work.
 She died ten days later, on February 18, from severe burns.

 Wawrzyńska acquired a hero status in Poland and became a symbol of selfless sacrifice.
 She was awarded the Commander's Cross of the Order of Polonia Restituta.
 Wisława Szymborska and Leopold Staff wrote poems in her praise.
-Several Polish schools are named after her.
+Several schools in Poland are named after her.